-"Gray literature...refers to informally published written material (such as reports) that may be difficult to trace via conventional channels such as published journals and monographs because it is not published commercially or is not widely accessible." - Wikipedia definition of "grey/gray literature"
+Grey (Gray) Literature "refers to informally published written material (such as reports) that may be difficult to trace via conventional channels such as published journals and monographs because it is not published commercially or is not widely accessible" (Wikipedia, n.d.)

 Finding grey literature can be difficult and require exhaustive searching.
-Since grey literature is not included in bibliographic databases, it requires different search techniques in order to find information relevent to your topic of interest.
-The links below offer quick introductions and tutorials, but a librarian is always a great place to start!
+Since grey literature is not included in bibliographic databases, it requires different search techniques in order to find information relevant to your topic of interest.
+The video below offers a quick introduction, but a librarian is always a great place to start!